The greatness of a society and its moral progress can be judged by the way it treats its animals. ~Mahatma Gandhi

 I found a traveler’s review from Chicago:

-When I first found out that my friend, Carol, had a trip planned to Peru a few weeks later, I had requested her to check out Kennedy Park if she was in the neighborhood.
-It was a short notice so I was not expecting Carol to check out in the middle of her planned itinerary.
+I learned that my friend, Carol, had a trip planned to Peru a few weeks later.
+I asked her to check out Kennedy Park if she was in the neighborhood.
 She happily agreed, and texted me the following pictures on a quick stop on her way to another destination.

 …it seemed pretty unregulated, no fences, wandering around getting pet by people.
-I didn’t see any injured cats but most looked kind of old.
+I didn’t see any injured cats but most looked old.

 -Carol Miller, Missoula, MT